Mindinventory/react-native-skia-components/README.md

 # @mindinventory/react-native-skia-components

-This library provide UIKit like Buttons, Circle Progress and and Card layout.
+This library provide UIKit like Card, NeoPop button and and Floating button.

 ## Installation